liewcc/GemiPersona/README.md

 1. Open GemiPersona (double-click `run.bat`)
 2. Look at the left sidebar and navigate to the **System Diagnosis** page
 3. Find the **"Start Engine"** button and click it
-4. Wait 30-60 seconds until you see the message: `Engine Started Successfully` ✅
+4. Wait a few seconds until you see the message: `Engine Started Successfully` ✅

 **Why this matters:** The automation engine is the "brain" that controls the browser.
 It must be running before anything else can work.

-**Next step:**
-Make sure your `config.json` file has `"headless": false`.
-This is critical because you need to SEE the browser during this learning phase.
-You cannot learn from what you cannot see!

-Once you've confirmed this setting, GemiPersona will automatically launch a browser window.
+Once you've confirmed this setting, click **Launch Browser (Visual)** and GemiPersona will automatically launch a browser window.
 Now you need to log in to your Google Gemini account just like you normally would.
 Complete any 2FA verification or security checks.
 Once you're logged in and seeing the Gemini interface, your session is now active and ready for automation.

+try to play around and generate a few pictures before you close the windows (without log out).
+You can choose to close the browser windows as usual or use **Close Browser (Gracefully)** to turn off the browser.

 **Important:** You only need to log in this once per session.
 Your login session will be remembered and reused for all subsequent automation steps.